 - know most about what issues really matter to workplace colleagues

-In addition to communications throughout the year we also have a regular colleague survey as well as confidential (on request) helplines and a process of annual performance reviews.
+In addition to communications throughout the year we also have an annual Your Say survey as well as confidential (on request) helplines and a process of annual performance reviews.

 This is the successful approach we have taken since the company was founded in 1884.

 M&S Code of Ethics and Behaviours

 Our business outside of the UK and Republic of Ireland accounts for around 6% of our turnover.
 This is made up of a combination of franchise and part-owned operations.
 We aims to recruit a local workforce representative of the community with ideally no more than 20% expatriate management.